Cleomenes III: The reforms

 After having removed the ephors, who obstructed his political will, Cleomenes used the character of Lycurgus the lawgiver, which allowed him to legitimize the violence, and he began his reforms.
 He first handed over all his land to the state; he was soon followed in this by his stepfather and his friends and the rest of the citizens.
 He divided up all the land and gave an equal lot to every citizen, a unique achievement.
 The land was pooled and redistributed in equal portion to some 4,000 citizens (although the first Agis plan projected 4,500 citizens).
-These citizens were half old citizens who had been exiled, and half new citizens who for the most part were mercenaries who fought with the Spartan army.
+These citizens were half old citizens, the so-called inferiors, and half new citizens who for the most part were mercenaries who fought with the Spartan army.
 There were also Perioeci granted land for their dedication to Sparta.
 Those 4,000 citizens enhanced the body of Spartiates (Spartan full citizens), which had dwindled drastically (known as oliganthropia).

 For the first time the amount of produce the Helots had to surrender to each klaros-holder was specified in absolute quantities rather than as a proportion of the annual yield.
 Cleomenes trained 4,000 Hoplites and restored the ancient Spartan military and social discipline.

 The citizens' children were required to pass through an agoge, and the adult citizens had to practise again the old austere diaita centred upon communal living within the framework of the military-minded masses.
 More significantly, Cleomenes decreed that his new army should follow the model of the Macedonian army, a century after the bitter defeat of the Athenians and Thebans to the Macedonians at Chaeronea.
 This was characterised by the use of the Macedonian sarissa, a five-meter pike, which performed well over the next two campaigning seasons.
 Cleomenes completed his reforms by placing his brother, Eucleidas, in charge, making him the first Agiad king on the Eurypontid throne.